 Training, exercises and/or drills will be conducted on a regular basis to prepare and test aspects of the Emergency Response Plan.
 An After-Action Report (AAR) will be conducted after an exercise or incident to identify how to improve emergency operations.

-This plan may be submitted for review by UHCL Police, UHCL Office of Emergency Management.
+This plan may be submitted for review by UHCL Police, UHCL Office of Emergency Management/Fire Safety and the Environmental, Health and Safety Department..

 B. Distribution of Planning Documents